-The evening or early in the morning prior to this event, specific directions to the location will be sent to everyone who RSVPd "Yes" to attend.
+The evening prior to this event, specific directions to the location will be sent to everyone who RSVPs "Yes" to attend.

 A small donation will be accepted from those Dog THAF Members who choose to assist with the fees charged by Meetup to Organizers (not to mention the cost of agility obstacles).
 Donations are much appreciated but completely voluntary and everyone is welcome to attend whether or not you can afford to make a donation.

 All dogs should be in healthy condition at each of our Meetups.
 If your canine is showing any sign of illness on the day that we are scheduled to Meetup, please do not have your doggie attend!
 This includes vomiting, diarrhea, or listlessness.
 Also do not attend if your canine is not up-to-date with routine veterinary care and vaccinations.
 If your dog shows ANY sign of illness or has been in contact with any ill canine within the previous week, please do not bring him/her to this Meetup.